DieKonsonanten/locator/README.md

 The Sinatra App itself is located inside the `lib` directory together with all the default directories like `views` or `lib`.

+### Documentation

+We are using yard to document our code.
+For a list of possible tag see http://www.rubydoc.info/gems/yard/file/docs/Tags.md

+To generate the documentation run `bundle exec rake yard`.
+Run `yard server` to start a local webserver.
+You can access the live documentation via http://localhost:8808/

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/DieKonsonanten/locator.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.